nemothorx/certainfo/README.md

 # The scripts in this repo are / planned to be:

 - sslchain-info.sh
-  - Originally `ssl-chaincheck.sh`
   - network-focused crt/key inspector
   - Original awk core obtained from an online reference (likely stackoverflow or similar).
 Details now lost to history
 - peminspect.sh
-  - Originally `certfile-check.sh`
   - no network MAXimal inspector of crt/key/csrs in a pem file
 - certchain-info.sh (TODO: actually write this one!)
   - merge all functionality in the previous 2 scripts
     - may supercede them.
 Will know when implemented
 - pemnfo.sh
-  - Originally `inspectpem.sh`
   - no-network MINIMAL inspector of all certs in a pem file
   - minimum filesize for quick-and-dirty copypasta to remote systems
 - ssl-nagcheck.sh - nagios compatible check of all relevant things
-  - SSL based check. validate the following:
+  - mainly SSL based checks. validate the following:
     - DNS of server resolves (ignore if reading PEM file with chain) (TODO)
     - CERT and CHAIN validity of dates (TODO for chain)
     - CERT validity of servername against SAN entries